diku-dk/futhark/docs/man/futhark-test.rst

 --compiler=program
   The program used to compile Futhark programs.
-This option can be passed multiple times, resulting in multiple compilers being used for each test case.
+This option can be passed multiple times, with the last taking effect.
 The specified program must support the same interface as ``futhark-c``.

 --interpreter=program